-If you just look at the performance of the major indexes, this has been a pretty good year for the markets.
+If you just look at the performance of the major indexes, this has been a great year for the markets.
 But underneath the hood has been a narrow rally for most of the year.
 That means your portfolio may be sitting on a fair share of losers despite the headline numbers.

 If you are sitting on some investment losses (which many folks are!), now may be the time to sell them and offset those losses against any gains you may have accrued in your portfolio via a strategy called tax loss harvesting.